nbicocchi/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 }
 ```

-2. **Create a REST Controller**:
-   Define a REST controller that handles incoming HTTP requests and responds with the appropriate data.
+The REST controller handles incoming HTTP requests and responds with the appropriate data:

 ```java
 @RestController